 One of our favourite activities on visits to Asia is beach hopping.
-Just pack a lightweight bag with a picnic, grab a hat and plenty of water, and head out to discover whatever is beyond that distant headland.
-We spent some really enjoyable days doing this in Sri Lanka and Borneo.
-Now it was time time to see what some Goa beach hopping had to offer.
+Just pack a lightweight bag with a picnic, grab a hat and plenty of water, and head out to discover whatever is beyond the distant headland.

-Starting from the southern end of Palolem beach, we crossed over to the far side of an elevated rocky headland to reach Colomb beach.
+Starting from the southern end of Palolem beach, you need to cross over to the far side of an elevated rocky headland to reach Colomb beach.

 At the southern end of Colomb beach, and across a few more rocks, we reached the upper end of Patnem beach.